idaceappdev/azure-ad-custom-email-verifcation-displaycontrol/README.md

 ## Running the application

 When you run the application, you'll be able to reset the your password by entering the email of a user.
-When you click on verfiy code, the app sends a verification code to the email account you specified.
-You will then be able to contine the flow once you enter the verification code:
+When you click on verify code, the app sends a verification code to the email account you specified.
+You will then be able to continue the flow once you enter the verification code:

 ![Email verification flow.](images/finalflow.png)